kubernetes/website/content/en/blog/_posts/2020-12-04-gsod-2020-improving-api-reference-experience.md

 **Author**: [Philippe Martin](https://github.com/feloy)

+_Editor's note: Better API references have been my goal since I joined Kubernetes docs three and a half years ago.
+Philippe has succeeded fantastically.
+More than a better API reference, though, Philippe embodied the best of the Kubernetes community in this project: excellence through collaboration, and a process that made the community itself better.
+Thanks, Google Season of Docs, for making Philippe's work possible. —Zach Corleissen_

 ## Introduction

-[Google Season of Docs](https://developers.google.com/season-of-docs) brings open source organizations and technical writers together, to spend three months working closely on a specific documentation project.
+The [Google Season of Docs](https://developers.google.com/season-of-docs) project brings open source organizations and technical writers together to work closely on a specific documentation project.

-I was selected by the CNCF organization to work on the Kubernetes documentation, specifically on the subject of making the API Reference documentation more accessible.
+I was selected by the CNCF to work on Kubernetes documentation, specifically to make the API Reference documentation more accessible.

-I'm a software developer, with a great interest in documentation systems.
-At the end of the 90's, I wanted to invest my time in the Linux community and started translating Linux-HOWTO documents.
-From one thing to another, I learned about documentation systems and finally wrote a Linux-HOWTO, to help document writers learn the language used at this time for writing documents, LinuxDoc/SGML.
+I'm a software developer with a great interest in documentation systems.
+In the late 90's I started translating Linux-HOWTO documents into French.
+From one thing to another, I learned about documentation systems.
+Eventually, I wrote a Linux-HOWTO to help documentarians learn the language used at that time for writing documents, LinuxDoc/SGML.

-Shortly after, the DocBook language was adopted to write the Linux Documentation.
-I helped some writers rewrite their documents in this format, for example the Advanced Bash-Scripting Guide.
-I also worked on the GNU `makeinfo` program to add the DocBook output, making possible to transform *GNU Info* documentation into Docbook.
+Shortly afterward, Linux documentation adopted the DocBook language.
+I helped some writers rewrite their documents in this format; for example, the Advanced Bash-Scripting Guide.
+I also worked on the GNU `makeinfo` program to add DocBook output, making it possible to transform *GNU Info* documentation into Docbook format.

 ## Background

-The [Kubernetes documentation website](https://kubernetes.io/docs/home/) is built with Hugo from documentation written in Markdown format in the [website repository](https://github.com/kubernetes/website), using the [Docsy Hugo theme](https://www.docsy.dev/about/).
+The [Kubernetes website](https://kubernetes.io/docs/home/) is built with Hugo from documentation written in Markdown format in the [website repository](https://github.com/kubernetes/website), using the [Docsy Hugo theme](https://www.docsy.dev/about/).

 The existing API reference documentation is a large HTML file generated from the Kubernetes OpenAPI specification.